Charlotte Gunn - Post graduate Resarcher

 Charlotte's Background

-Charlie is originally from Oxfordshire but now lives in the West Midlands; she also holds a BA in Media Production from Coventry University and has extensive experience in events, photography, publishing, and training prior to the aforementioned experience and further study in education and early career research.
+Charlie is originally from Oxfordshire but now lives in the West Midlands; she holds a BA in Media Production from Coventry University and has extensive experience in events, photography, publishing, and training before the experience above and further study in education and early career research.
 She is a trained secondary Teacher of children with complex communication difficulties.
-Charlotte is also a neurodivergent person, raising a neurodivergent family.
+Charlotte is also a neurodivergent person who is raising a neurodivergent family.

 Comments